GACJ/callingitround/content/docs/calling/4_demystifying_in_out_make/index.md

 Home | H | This calling position is the one where the tenor ends up at home (the 6th bell ending up in 6th place) at the lead end if a call is made.
 In | I | This calling position is the one where the tenor would end up running in if a call were made.
 Out (Sometimes: Before) | O or B | This calling position is the one where the tenor would end up running out if a call were made.
 It is sometimes known as “Before” because it happens when the tenor is coursing before the treble.
-Make (Sometimes: Fourths) | M[^2] or F | If a call is made here, the tenor will make fourths.
+Make (Sometimes: Fourths) | M[^3] or F | If a call is made here, the tenor will make fourths.
-Wrong[^3] | W | If a call is made here, the tenor winds up in 5ths at the backstroke of the lead end (by either dodging or hunting!).
+Wrong[^4] | W | If a call is made here, the tenor winds up in 5ths at the backstroke of the lead end (by either dodging or hunting!).
 More generally, if a method is being rung on a stage with _n_ bells, the calling position where the tenor ends up at position (_n-1_) is called Wrong (W).
 For example, in Plain Bob Major, if the tenor winds up in 7 after the call, the call was made at Wrong.

 These calling positions --- Home (H), In (I), Out (O), Before (B), Make (M), Fourths (F), and Wrong (W) --- make up the majority of calling positions used in most compositions.
 Be aware that these named calling positions may change, unfortunately, from method to method (or principle), or from stage to stage.
 Worse, the abbreviations are not always unique; most important to be aware of is that (M) may mean either make (make fourths) or _middle_, which we haven’t discussed yet since it only comes up in higher stages.

 With only 7 new words in your arsenal, you now have access to a huge number of compositions.
-For example, a great source of short touches is the Ringing World diary, of which a new edition is released each year; many compositions in the diary use only these calls, and the next section will introduce you to some of those compositions to help you get started.
+For example, a great source of short touches is the Ringing World diary, a new edition of which is released each year; many compositions in the diary use only these calls, and the next section will introduce you to some of those compositions to help you get started.

 ## Frequently Asked Questions